 MIRON VAROUHAKIS – ASSOCIATED PRESS

-It is my pleasure to recommend Joanna Kalypso Glyptis to you.
-I have the highest regard for Joanna’s intellect and work ethic.
+It is my pleasure to recommend Ioanna Kalypso Glypti to you.
+I have the highest regard for Ioanna’s intellect and work ethic.
 She is a person possessing a vast archaeological, artistic and historical knowledge about Greece and the surrounding countries, and a character that is highly personable.

 Later I found out that she was also teaching part-time at the university in Rethymno, which instantly became clear to me that she was more of a scholar experimenting on a different field that just an ordinary tour guide.